pthalin/bittboy-fmsx/README.md

   		Left       Left
   		Right      Right

-  Press Menu      to enter in emulator main menu.
-  Press Select    open/close the virtual keyboard

 #### Virtual Keyboard Mapping

-Use digital pad to choose one of the 9 squares, and use A, B, TA, TB to choose one of the 4 letters of the highlighted square.

-Use SELECT to switch between four different virtual keyboard panels.
+		Up/Down/Left/Right 	Select one of the 9 squares A/B/TA/TB 			Select one of the 4 letters in the highlighted square SELECT 				Switch between four different virtual keyboard panels

 ## LOADING MSX ROM FILES